Magnetic moments of open bottom--charm molecular pentaquark octets: Wave Functions

 The spin structure follows from the quantum numbers of the constituents.
 Baryons built from a symmetric light-diquark configuration exist with both $J_B^{P_B} = \frac{1}{2}^{+}$ and $\frac{3}{2}^{+}$, whereas those built from an antisymmetric light-diquark configuration are restricted to $J_B^{P_B} = \frac{1}{2}^{+}$.
 The heavy-light mesons $(q\bar{Q}')$ appear with spin-parity $J_M^{P_M} = 0^{-}$ and $1^{-}$.
 For S--wave molecules, the total spin--parity is obtained from

 leading to the lowest configurations

-The SU(3)$_f$ spin--flavor wave functions of the $b\bar{c}$ and $c\bar{b}$ pentaquark octets are listed in Tables~\ref{flavor_bcbar_spin} and~\ref{flavor_cbbar_spin}.
-Each state is presented both at the hadronic level, as a molecular combination of a baryon and a meson, and at the quark level, where the structure is expressed in terms of the symmetric $\{q_1 q_2\}$ and antisymmetric $[q_1 q_2]$ light-diquark configurations defined above.
-The origin of the two octets can be understood from SU(3)$_f$ decomposition.
-The $8_{1f}$ representation is obtained from the combination ${6}_f \otimes {3}_f$, corresponding to symmetric light-diquark configurations, while the $8_{2f}$ representation arises from ${\bar{3}}_f \otimes {3}_f$, associated with antisymmetric light-diquark structures.
-All wave functions are constructed consistently within this framework, and the orthogonality of the octet states follows directly from the underlying Clebsch--Gordan algebra.
+The SU(3)$_f$ spin--flavor wave functions of the $b\bar{c}$ and $c\bar{b}$ pentaquark octets are listed in Tables~\ref{flavor_bcbar_spin} and~\ref{flavor_cbbar_spin}, both at the hadronic level (baryon$\otimes$meson) and at the quark level (in terms of $\{q_1q_2\}$ and $[q_1q_2]$).
+The $8_{1f}$ representation comes from $6_f\otimes 3_f$ (symmetric diquarks) and the $8_{2f}$ from $\bar 3_f\otimes 3_f$ (antisymmetric diquarks); the orthogonality of the octet states follows from the underlying Clebsch--Gordan algebra.

-The molecular assignment adopted in this work is supported by dynamical calculations in the literature.
-Within the coupled-channel unitary framework based on the local hidden-gauge approach, Ref.~\cite{Lin:2023iww} demonstrated that meson--baryon interactions in the $\bar{c}bqqq$ and $b\bar{c}qqq$ systems can dynamically generate bound states near the relevant baryon--meson thresholds, providing direct theoretical evidence for loosely bound molecular states in precisely the configurations studied here.
-Independently, Ref.~\cite{Wang:2025hhx} identified fourteen S-wave molecular pentaquark candidates in the $QQqqs$ systems using the extended local hidden-gauge formalism, including states with bottom--charm content, and found their predicted masses to lie in close proximity to the corresponding baryon--meson thresholds.
-The near-threshold nature of these states is the standard criterion for a molecular interpretation, and the present work takes these dynamical results as motivation for treating the open bottom--charm pentaquarks as S-wave hadronic molecules in computing their electromagnetic properties.
-Prior to the LHCb observation, the possibility of molecular states composed of a heavy baryon and a heavy meson had already been predicted within the one-boson-exchange model in Ref.~\cite{Yang:2011wz}.
+The molecular assignment adopted here is supported by dynamical studies: coupled-channel calculations in the local hidden-gauge approach generate bound states near the relevant baryon--meson thresholds for the $\bar c b qqq$ and $b\bar c qqq$ systems~\cite{Lin:2023iww}, and the extended hidden-gauge analysis of Ref.~\cite{Wang:2025hhx} identifies fourteen S-wave molecular candidates --- including bottom--charm states --- close to the corresponding thresholds.
+The near-threshold character of these states is the standard criterion for a molecular interpretation, and the present work takes those results as motivation for computing their electromagnetic properties.
+Earlier predictions of heavy-baryon--heavy-meson molecules within the one-boson-exchange model are given in Ref.~\cite{Yang:2011wz}.